 The compact contains 150 sheets and even has a mirror so you can see exactly what you're doing.

-These Tatcha blotting papers are made with 100% natural abaca leaf and gold flakes to absorb excess oil without messing up your makeup.
+These Tatcha blotting papers are made with 100 percent natural abaca leaf and gold flakes to absorb excess oil without messing up your makeup.
 One pack comes with 40 sheets but if you're looking to stock up, you can also get a pack of 4 for $40.

 "This one doesn't have a residue powder that's going to leave on your face," Robinette said.